 Tourism statistics - top destinations

-The present article takes a closer look at the destinations chosen by the residents of those countries for their trips in 2015.
+This article is part of the Eurostat online publication Tourism trips of Europeans, providing recent statistics on tourism demand in the European Union (EU) and EFTA countries.
+The article takes a closer look at the destinations chosen by the residents of those countries for their trips in 2016.

-In 2015, the most recent reference year for which complete data was available at the time of writing, residents of the European Union (EU-28) made 1 172 million trips (for personal or professional purpose) and spent 5 985 million nights during those trips (see Table 1).
-Tourist expenditure amounted to EUR 408 306 million.
+In 2016, residents of the European Union (EU-28) made 1 207 million trips (for personal or professional purpose) and spent 6 126 million nights during those trips (see Table 1).
+Tourist expenditure amounted to EUR 428 198 million.

-Three out of four trips (74.8 %) were domestic trips – i.e. trips in the tourist's own country of residence – but in terms of nights spent and expenditure, domestic trips accounted for 58.3 % and 45.6 % of the total respectively.
+Nearly three out of four trips (74.4 %) were domestic trips – i.e. trips in the tourist's own country of residence – but in terms of nights spent and expenditure, domestic trips accounted for 57.6 % and 45.1 % of the total respectively.
 For most EU countries, the domestic market was dominant; only for Belgium, Luxembourg, Malta and Slovenia this was not the case (see Tables 2 to 5).
-Belgian, Luxembourgish and Slovene tourists made more trips to one single foreign country: France for Belgians and Luxembourgers, Croatia for Slovenes.
+Belgian and Luxembourgish tourists made more trips to one single foreign country: France for Belgians and Germany for Luxembourgers.

-Spain was the top foreign destination for EU residents in 2015
+Spain - top foreign destination for EU residents in 2016

-On average for the EU, 25.2 % of all trips were made in a foreign country: 19.2 % in another EU Member State, 6.0 % outside the Union (see Figure 1).
+On average for the EU, 25.6 % of all trips were made in a foreign country: 19.8 % in another EU Member State and 5.8 % outside the Union (see Figure 1).
 Spain was for EU residents the number one foreign destination, in terms of number of trips as well as number of nights spent or expenditure.
-3.1 % of all trips made by Europeans were spent in Spain (or 12.2 % of all trips abroad), followed by Italy and France.
-Spain was the main destination for one out of three outbound trips of Portuguese residents and for more than one out of five outbound trips of Irish and UK (2013 data) residents.
+12.3 % of all outbound trips made by Europeans were spent in Spain, followed by Italy (9.0 %) and France (8.3 %).
+Spain was the main destination for more than one out of three outbound trips of Portuguese residents and for one out of five outbound trips of Irish and UK (2013 data) residents.

 A neighbouring or nearby country was the preferred foreign destination for trips of nearly all the European tourists.
 However, this was not the case for tourists from Germany, Romania, Sweden and the United Kingdom for whom Italy or Spain was the top foreign destination.
 In terms of duration and expenditure, the proximity of the destination became less dominant: further away destinations - also outside Europe - took a bigger share.

-More than three out of four outbound tourism nights of Europeans were spent inside the EU (see Figure 2).
-The three top EU destinations (Spain, Italy and France) accounted for 44.8 % of these nights (see Figure 3).
+More than three out of four outbound trips or two out of three outbound tourism nights of Europeans were spent inside the EU (see Figure 2).
+The three top EU destinations (Spain, Italy and France) accounted for 44.9 % of these nights (see Figure 3).
 These trips are dealt with in more detail in the article "Intra-EU tourism flows".

-Destinations outside Europe made up only 14.0 % of all outbound trips (see Figure 2): 5.4 % to America, 4.6 % to Asia and 3.5 % to Africa.
+Destinations outside Europe made up only 14.0 % of all outbound trips (see Figure 2): 5.8 % to America, 4.9 % to Asia and 2.9 % to Africa.
 Only 0.5 % of trips had Oceania as a destination.
 Often, these intercontinental flows were dominated by a few generating countries.
-Behind the average at EU level, big differences were observed, at least one in five outbound trips made by French, Italian or British tourists having a destination outside Europe while no more than 3 % of Bulgarian, Romanian or Slovenian trips were to another continent.
+Behind the average at EU level, big differences were observed; at least one in five outbound trips made by Spanish, Italian or British tourists had a destination outside Europe while no more than 5 % of Bulgarian, Croatian, Latvian, Romanian, Slovenian or Slovakian trips were to another continent.

-Turkey, the United States and Switzerland were the top 3 destinations in terms of number of trips made by Europeans outside the EU in 2015 (see Figure 4).
+The United States, Turkey and Switzerland were the top 3 destinations in terms of number of trips made by Europeans outside the EU in 2016 (see Figure 4).

 Collection of annual data on trips of EU residents